The Chosen Highway/The Bride of ‘Abdu’l-Bahá

 Nobody came!

 We thought that our boat would depart with us still on board.
 At the last moment we saw a small boat coming swiftly towards us.
-“Shaykh Salman, Shaykh Salman”!
+"Shaykh Salmán, Shaykh Salmán"!
 We heard the cry; our joyful hearts were singing glad songs as we climbed down into the tiny skiff.

-And we had arrived at ‘Akka.
+And we had arrived at ‘Akká.

-‘Abbud, a Christian merchant, landlord of the “‘little house,” as it came to be called, where Baha’u’llah and His family were then living, had stated that he expected some friends to visit him.
-As his friends we entered ‘Akka, and went straightway to his house.
+Permission to enter the city was obtained in this way.
+‘Abbúd, a Christian merchant, landlord of the "little house," as it came to be called, where Bahá’u’lláh and His family were then living, had stated that he expected some friends to visit him.
+As his friends we entered ‘Akká, and went straightway to his house.

 The room prepared for me was that of which the door was eventually opened into the "little house."
 This room was to become my bridal chamber, my nursery night and day, my sitting-room, my all!
 Glorious was my happiness!
 I am living it all over again in telling it to you, dear Ladyee, now.

-In a few days I went to stay at the house of Mirza Musa, the brother of Baha’u’llah; here I remained for six months.
+In a few days I went to stay at the house of Mírzá Músá, the brother of Bahá’u’lláh; here I remained for six months.

-My brother and I used to stand at a window and watch ‘Abbas Effendi swimming; such a strong and graceful swimmer.
+My brother and I used to stand at a window and watch ‘Abbás Effendi swimming; such a strong and graceful swimmer.

-Every afternoon about five o’clock the wife of Mirza Musa
+Every afternoon about five o'clock the wife of Mírzá Músá

+would go with me to visit Bahá’u’lláh.
+I cannot describe the wonder and gladness and happiness of being in His presence.
+My soul was wrapt in an ecstasy of utter joy, and seemed to float in a celestial atmosphere of peace and loving-kindness.
 Many beautiful daughters were offered from time to time by parents anxious that their child should have the honour of becoming the wife of the Master.
 He refused to consider any of them, until I arrived; we met each other once, and our marriage was arranged.

-There was a delay because there was no room available in the “‘little house.”
+There was a delay because there was no room available in the "little house."

-Now ‘Abbud, the landlord of the “‘little house,’ and of the larger one next to it, had become devoted to the Master, in whom he recognized qualities like unto those of the Lord Christ.
+Now ‘Abbúd, the landlord of the "little house," and of the larger one next to it, had become devoted to the Master, in whom he recognized qualities like unto those of the Lord Christ.
+One day he asked to be received by Bahá’u’lláh, to Whom he said:

 "Wherefore the delay in the marriage?"